 What are the symptoms of glomerulonephritis?

-The kidneys can be severely damaged before any symptoms appear.
-The following are the most common symptoms of glomerulonephritis.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The kidneys can be badly damaged before any symptoms appear.
+These are the most common symptoms:

-Noticeable swelling of the face, hands, feet, and abdomen
+- Swelling of the face, hands, feet, and belly

-The symptoms of glomerulonephritis may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of glomerulonephritis may look like other medical conditions or problems.
+Always talk with your healthcare provider for a diagnosis.

 How is glomerulonephritis diagnosed?

-Blood tests.
-Tests to measure the levels of waste products to determine how well the kidneys are filtering.
+- Blood tests.
+Tests to measure the levels of waste products to find out how well the kidneys are filtering.

-Ultrasound of the kidney.
-A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs, to determine whether the shape or size of the kidney is abnormal.
-Ultrasounds are used to view internal organs as they function, and to assess blood flow through various vessels.
+- Ultrasound of the kidney.
+This test uses high-frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
+It’s done to see whether the shape or size of the kidney is abnormal.
+Ultrasounds are used to view organs as they work, and to check blood flow through blood vessels.